Adaptive meshfree approximation for linear elliptic partial differential equations with PDE-greedy kernel methods: Introduction

+A unifying analysis of those standard greedy kernel interpolation algorithms was recently provided in \cite{wenzel2022analysis} under the notion of \textit{$\beta$-greedy algorithms}, that we will generalize in the current article from function interpolation to PDE collocation.
+Among the greedy kernel interpolation algorithms, the $P$-greedy scheme does not use the target values of the function approximation problem for selecting the points.
+Therefore, this variant is called {\em target-data independent}.
+In contrast, the other mentioned selection criteria make use of the target values, hence adapt to the target function, and are denoted as {\em target-data dependent}.
+This terminology will be adopted to the PDE approximation schemes under consideration, where the ``target-data'' will be the point evaluations of the right hand side of the PDE problem.

 The theory of kernel interpolation is not limited to the interpolation of function values.
-Indeed it is possible to consider arbitrary functionals $\Lambda_n := \{ \lambda_1, ..., \lambda_n \} \in \ns'$ and obtain a function $s_n$ of minimum norm that satisfies
+Indeed it is possible to consider arbitrary functionals $\Lambda_n := \{ \lambda_1, \dots, \lambda_n \} \subset \ns'$, where $\ns'$ denotes the dual space of $\ns$, and obtain a function $s_n$ of minimum norm that satisfies